If you are looking for a student loan, you’ve probably come across the term FAFSA.

-It’s not a loan or grant.
-It’s a form, and you must submit a FAFSA application to the federal financial aid office every year you want aid.
+It is not a loan or grant.
+It is a form, and you must submit a FAFSA application to the federal financial aid office every year you want aid.

 Your school must participate in FAFSA or you won’t be able to get a federal loan for that school.

 Nearly everyone is eligible.
-Even if you’re not eligible for need-based aid, you may qualify for an unsubsidized loan, which also depends on income.
+Even if you are not eligible for need-based aid, you may qualify for an unsubsidized loan, which also depends on income.

 If a student can meet all of the following, they are eligible for need-based financial aid:

-- Sign the certification statement stating that: 1) you’re not in default on a federal student loan and don’t owe money on a federal student grant and 2) federal student aid will only be used for educational purposes (this means no trips to Cabo Wabo to see Sammy Hagar).
+- Sign the certification statement stating that: 1) You are not in default on a federal student loan and don’t owe money on a federal student grant and 2) Federal student aid will only be used for educational purposes (this means no trips to Cabo Wabo to see Sammy Hagar)

 (Possession was dropped in 2010, but I still wouldn’t recommend getting pinched).